samrocketman/docker-jekyll/README.md

 This project is a development environment for Jekyll which solely relies on Docker provide all dependencies for Jekyll.

-This simplifies development in Ruby and Jekyll by providing an environment with all dependencies satisfied.
-Otherwise, developing multiple Jekyll websites and even multiple Ruby applications will be fraught with peril since they'll likely have clashing dependencies if managed from the same environment.

 # Features

 - A self contained development environment based on the lightweight Alpine